“May I ask you a question?” Josh Harris asks me.

 One could even say he .

 Harris acknowledges that “when you’re going through it, it’s not a lot fun,” but the approach has shown results.
-Wins have remained elusive, but the Sixers now boast one of the most promising young rosters in the league—and one that is bound to improve even more after the Draft this Thursday.
+Wins have remained elusive, but the Sixers now boast one of the most promising young rosters in the league, which in large part, is due to the trades that Harris has signed off on.

 The numbers validate the optimism as well.
 When Harris originally bought the Sixers from Comcast-Spectacor in 2011, the team had a season ticket base of only 3,000.
 Now, according to Harris, that number is approaching 14,000.

 Harris has also seen incredible financial return.
 His investment group was able to purchase the Sixers with a bid of 280 million dollars.
-According to Forbes, .
+A recent estimate from Forbes.

 The fact that the Sixers have proven to be a wise investment for Harris shouldn’t be very surprising.
 After all, it was the success of his private equity firm, Apollo Global Management, that allowed him to accumulate the capital to buy the Sixers in the first place.